Remote Learning

 Mental Health and Well-Being

 We appreciate that home schooling is very challenging, particularly for parents who are also attempting to work from home and that not everyone has the luxury of being able to work closely with their child throughout the day.
 However, we know from experience the difference that even a small amount of learning at home can make once the children do eventually return to school.
-Therefore, please contact your child’s teacher via remote.learning@langton-green-school.org if you and your child need any support, encouragement or resources and we will be happy to help.
+Therefore, please contact your child’s teacher via the school office if you and your child need any support, encouragement or resources and we will be happy to help.
 All of your efforts to continue the children’s learning at home are much appreciated.

-Times are tough right now and we recognise the challenges that this ongoing lockdown and learning from home can have on the mental health and well-being of the families in our school community.
 If you feel overwhelmed at all by any of the obstacles that you face at home, please get in touch with us here at school and we will do our best to help.

 You can also find useful advice, information and resources via the website for the charity, Mind: https://www.mind.org.uk/information-support/coronavirus/